-Since that time, Alpharetta has grown into a modern city of high-tech companies and successful businesses.
-In fact, the city was most recently named the sixth fastest growing city in the United States by the U.S. Census, the city has a population of almost 70,000 people.
+Since the 1950s, Alpharetta has grown into a modern city of high-tech companies and successful businesses.
+According to the 2020 U.S. Census, the city has a population of almost 70,000 people.
 Of this population, most own their homes and have lived in the area for more than five years.
 Alpharetta is known as an affluent location, and has both a low crime rate and excellently rated school system.
 The children of Alpharetta residents attend top schools including Alpharetta Elementary, Holcomb Bridge Middle, Northwestern Middle and Alpharetta High.

 Interested home buyers can search Trulia for more than 1,400 opportunities.
-Home prices range from about $50,000 to more than $5,000,000.
-The median sale price is $281,250.
-Rental opportunities abound too, and range from $600 to $15,000 a month.
+Home prices range from about $150,000 to more than $7 million.
+The median sales price is $587,500.
+Rental opportunities abound too, ranging from $1,300 to $6,500 a month.

 Shopping and Dining

-• Village Tavern.
+- Village Tavern.
 Serving great food with the finest and freshest ingredients, Village Tavern offers an array of menu items.
 These include bruschetta, sweet potato fries, grilled tilapia, ten spiced glazed salmon, filet mignon, fresh fish tacos, grilled meatloaf, blackened chicken alfredo, gourmet burgers, rustic Italian pizzas and homemade desserts.

 - Alpine Bakery and Trattoria.
 With a spectacular menu of Italian cuisine and delicious desserts, Alpine Bakery and Trattoria will become a family favorite.
-Menu items include caprese salad, stromboli, calzones, New York style pizza, cakes, pies and cookies.
+Menu items include caprese salad, Stromboli, calzones, New York-style pizza, cakes, pies and cookies.